helm/chart-testing/README.md

 ## Prerequisites

-It is recommended to use the provided Docker image.
+It is recommended to use the provided Docker image which can be [found on Quay](quay.io/helmpack/chart-testing/).
 It comes with all necessary tools installed.

 * Bash 4.4 (https://tiswww.case.edu/php/chet/bash/bashtop.html)